alanshlam/HoneyNet/README.md

 # LLM-Based Honeypot Introduction

-LLM-based honeypots, such as T-Pot's Galah and Beelzebub, enhance honeypot deployment by leveraging advanced language models like gemma3:4b to intelligently analyze and respond to attacker interactions, thereby improving threat detection and data collection.
-The uploaded log data demonstrates their effectiveness, capturing a range of malicious activities, including attempts to access sensitive files like `/.env` and `/.git/config`, which expose API keys and database URLs, and reconnaissance efforts via commands like `uname`, `nproc`, and `nvidia-smi` to gather system and network details.
+LLM-based honeypots, such as T-Pot's Galah and Beelzebub, enhance honeypot deployment by leveraging advanced language models like gemma3 to intelligently analyze and respond to attacker interactions, thereby improving threat detection and data collection.
+Th log data collected from this LLM-based honeypot by using gemma3:4b powered by Tesla V100-PCIE-16GB demonstrates their effectiveness, capturing a range of malicious activities, including attempts to access sensitive files like `/.env` and `/.git/config`, which expose API keys and database URLs, and reconnaissance efforts via commands like `uname`, `nproc`, and `nvidia-smi` to gather system and network details.
 By mimicking realistic server responses and dynamically interpreting attacker inputs, LLM-based honeypots provide richer insights into attack patterns, enabling better identification of vulnerabilities and more robust cybersecurity strategies.

 ### T-Pot Honeypot Deployment